demo-repositories/launch-darkly-plugin/README.md

 #### 3. Extending the Sanity schema

 The schemas for all document types are defined in the `studio/schemaTypes/documents` directory.
 You can [add more document types](https://www.sanity.io/docs/schema-types) to the schema to suit your needs.

+### Adding an experiment on Authors

+#### 1. Setup flags/experiments in LaunchDarkly

+The front end is setup to ruin with 2 feature flags named `image` and `name` these need to be created in LaunchDarkly.

+You will also need to generate an api key to use in teh studio and front end

+#### 2. Set LaunchDarkly api key

+Update your .env file in `/web` to set LAUNCHDARKLY_API_KEY= to teh value of your api key

+In the studio navigate to an authors document and you should be asked to supply your api key.
+This will be stored as a private value in the dataset using [Sanity Studio Secrets](https://github.com/sanity-io/sanity-studio-secrets)

+#### 3. Add experiments values

+On an auth document there are 2 fields that have been setup with the ability to add a/b test content `New Name` and `Image`

+If you want to add others see the [readme for the plugin](https://github.com/sanity-io/sanity-plugin-personalization/?tab=readme-ov-file#sanitypersonalization-plugin) or for [LaunchDarkly specifics](https://github.com/sanity-io/sanity-plugin-personalization/blob/launch-darkly/launchdarkly.md)

 ### Deploying your application and inviting editors